 If you find you really can’t make ends meet, don’t wait for things to get better – or worse – by themselves.
 Get some solid financial advice as soon as you feel yourself starting to struggle.
 You’ll find independent, impartial, confidential advice from organisations like StepChange, the Citizens Advice Bureau or National Debtline.
 Or you can speak to your bank.
 The earlier you take action, the easier it is to get the situation under control.

-There’s a few things you need to think about before taking this option:
+There are a few things you need to think about before taking this option:

 This article is intended as general advice only which is not intended to cover specific circumstances and needs.
 The information in this article is also not linked to any of the products offered by Clydesdale Bank PLC